lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

     $ lmgwsc --wt --insul=4 --tol=2e-5 --maxit=5 si        #self-consistent GW calculation

-This time the iteration count starts from 1 since we are now starting with a self-energy created in the zeroth iteration.
+This time the iteration count starts from 1 since we are now starting with a self-energy from the zeroth iteration.
 Again, the iteration starts with a self-consistent DFT calculation but this time the zeroth iteration GW potential is used.
 The following line in the llmf file specifies that the GW potential is being used:
 ~~~
 RDSIGM: read file sigm and create COMPLEX sigma(R) by FT ...
 ~~~